Welcome to today's edition of the Rush 24-7 podcast.

 Why do they end up going to Washington and end up wimping out?

-Why do conservatives, once they get there, decide that uh they need to moderate a little bit and be a little libs?
+Why do conservatives, once they get there, decide that they need to moderate a little bit and be a little libs?

-And I said there's two reasons.
+And I said, there's two reasons.

 The libs run the town.

-The libs dominate Washington, of course, in a in a professional sense, but I said you also can't rule out the social aspects.
+The libs dominate Washington, of course, in a professional sense.

 You know, politics is showbiz for the ugly.

-They want to hang around with everybody once the work day is over.
+They want to hang around with everybody once the workday is over.

-But they are so huge now that uh the Washington Post, I'm sorry, Maureen Orth uh in the in the Vanity Fair, the December issue, has written a piece about how the social scene in Washington has died.
+The social aspects of Washington are huge, but they are so huge now that the Washington Post, I'm sorry, Maureen Orth in the Vanity Fair, the December issue, has written a piece about how the social scene in Washington has died.

 If you didn't get invited to a Sally Quinn party, you didn't count.